nashville-software-school/foundations-course/documentation/docker-compose-draft.md

 - Removes custom networks like `rock-of-ages-network`

 This gives you a completely clean Docker environment to start fresh with Docker Compose.

+> ⚠️ **WARNING** If you have any other personal or professional docker containers on your machine they will be removed if you run these commands.

 #### ⚠️ **Receiving an error?**
 If you see this error: